SimoneVeitch/bedtime-adventures/README.md

 ## Project detail

-Bedtime adventures is my first personal React build, which is not a response to an Academi Xi project.
+Bedtime Adventures is my first personal React build, which is not a response to an Academi Xi project.

-Bedtime Adventures is a simple game, where users can select from a belt of items to try to get "their" kid to fall asleep.
+Bedtime Adventures is a simple game, where users can select from a number of items to try to get "their" kid to fall asleep.
 Each item has a number of points attached that will either add to or deduct from the total number of points the user has.

 The aim of the game is to get to 100 points, at which point the user will have won the game, ie, got their kid to fall asleep.
 If the user gets to 0 points or run out of items they will have lost the game.

 At certain point totals the kid will either start to look more awake or more tired to cue the user to whether or not they are close to winning or loosing.

 The web app is used for my own personal purposes to continue working on my skills in React.
-It uses a lot of conditional rendering to achieve the a game-feel.
+It uses a lot of conditional rendering to achieve a game-like feel.

 I have added styling using CSS.